Domantas Sabonis NBA Playoffs Player Props: Kings vs. Warriors

 Domantas Sabonis Insights vs. the Warriors

-- Defensively, the Warriors are ranked 21st in the NBA, giving up 117.1 points per game.
+- Conceding 117.1 points per game, the Warriors are the 21st-ranked squad in the NBA on defense.

-- The Warriors are the 15th-ranked squad in the league, allowing 43.3 rebounds per game.
+- The Warriors are the 15th-ranked squad in the NBA, allowing 43.3 rebounds per game.

-- The Warriors are the 15th-ranked squad in the league, allowing 25.7 assists per contest.
+- Conceding 25.7 assists per contest, the Warriors are the 15th-ranked squad in the NBA.

-- The Warriors give up 12.9 made 3-pointers per game, 23rd-ranked in the league.
+- The Warriors are the 23rd-ranked squad in the league at allowing threes, giving up 12.9 made 3-pointers per game.

 Domantas Sabonis vs. the Warriors